mims-harvard/SubGNN/README.md

 [Project Website](https://zitniklab.hms.harvard.edu/projects/SubGNN/)

+To use SubGNN, do the following:

+- Install the environment
+- Prepare data by either downloading our provided datasets or following the steps in the `prepare_dataset` folder README to either generate synthetic datasets or format your own data.
+- Train and evaluate SubGNN

 ## Install the Environment
 We provide a yml file containing the necessary packages for SubGNN.
 Once you have [conda](https://docs.anaconda.com/anaconda/install/) installed, you can create an environment as follows:
 ```